robincamille/bot-tutorial-jumpstart-2020/README.md

 [View an annotated screenshot of how to edit and run Python code in VS Code](http://robincamille.com/ncsu/vscode_screenshot_python.png)

 ## Get credentials from your Twitter account
 Give your Twitter script the passwords it needs to send tweets via code instead of using the Twitter website.
+(These steps may have changed since they were written, as Twitter is continually updating their developer account process.)

 1. Go to https://developer.twitter.com/en/portal/apps/new and name your new app.
 (If you get an  error message when you click the "Complete" button, try going to the old [sign-up form](https://developer.twitter.com/en/apps/create) instead)
- - This name isn't public; call it something like JumpstartBots
+ - This name isn't public; call it something like JumpstartBot

 1. On the app's `Settings` page, scroll down to App Permissions and edit it, changing it from "Read only" to "Read & Write"